 Will volunteering result in paid work?

-- Volunteer work gives you useful experience, contacts and a reference.
+- Volunteer work helps to build your CV, gives you useful experience, contacts and a reference.
 Occasionally a volunteer position does become a paid job, but it is rare.

 Do you check references or do police checks?

 - We will tell you if a police check is required for the role.
 We do not check references or do police checks when you apply for a voluntary position, however, many of our organisations complete these checks before you start your voluntary position with them.

 - Your obligations as a volunteer will include such things as turning up for work on time, doing the job to the best of your ability, and getting on well with the people with whom you are working.

 - You will be told what the organisation expects from you before you accept a job.

 - If you are a volunteer, you must take reasonable care of your own safety and take care not to do anything which could harm another person.
 You should follow all reasonable safety instructions given to you when you are volunteering at one of our member organisations, so that they can comply with their Health and Safety obligations.